pickyourtrail_logo

 Pick your next Hassle-free holiday with us

-Visit Saeed Al Maktoum House in Dubai, which is one of the most culturally important heritage sites in the UAE.
+Sheikh Saeed Al Maktoum House is one of the most culturally significant heritage landmarks in Dubai.
 This is a historic home that was once owned by Sheikh Saeed bin Maktoum Al Maktoum, the Ruler of Dubai between 1912 and 1958.
-Located at the centre of Al Shindagha, today, it is a museum of the changes that took place in Dubai, once a modest pearl-diving colony, but now a state-of-the-art metropolis on the globe.
+Located at the centre of Al Shindagha, today, it is a museum of the changes that took place in Dubai, once a modest pearl-diving colony but now a state-of-the-art metropolis on the globe.
+Constructed in 1896, the house provides the visitors with the experience of immersion in the Emirati lifestyle, architecture and governance.
+This all-inclusive guide has all that you require: history, times, tickets and places to see in and around, secret tips and tips.

 What Is Saeed Al Maktoum House?